iamkaith/react-weather-app-yahoo-api/README.md

 ## Working version

-~~Checkout a working version on https://glacial-meadow-45132.herokuapp.com/~~
+Checkout a working version on https://glacial-meadow-45132.herokuapp.com/

-### Update!
-February 11, 2020

-Working version taken down temporarily, new version is a WIP.
-Stay tuned for more information!

 ## Used